-Patients with complex nutritional needs, e.g. renal disease, liver disease, swallowing problems, poorly controlled diabetes and gastrointestinal disorders may require specialist products and should be referred to local community dietetic services.9
+Patients with complex nutritional needs, e.g. renal disease, liver disease, swallowing problems, poorly controlled diabetes and gastrointestinal disorders may require specialist products and should be referred to local community dietetic services.

-Patients with swallowing problems will require assessment by a Speech and Language Therapist before dietetic input.^{1,9}
+Patients with swallowing problems will require assessment by a Speech and Language Therapist before dietetic input.1

-Patients with diabetes should not routinely be prescribed fruit juice based ONS, i.e. Ensure® Plus Juce, Fortijuce® and Fresubin® Jucy.10 This is because these products have a higher glycaemic index, and blood glucose levels will need monitoring, with possible changes required to medication.
-These products should be reviewed by a dietitian specialising in diabetes and nutrition support.
+Patients with diabetes should not routinely be prescribed fruit juice based ONS, i.e. Ensure® Plus Juce, Fortijuce® and Fresubin® Jucy.
+This is because these products have a higher sugar content, and blood glucose levels will need monitoring, with possible changes required to medication.
+Juice style ONS products are also not nutritionally complete.